 - 1 liter of water

-Natural Organic Pest Control Recipes From Readers
+Recipes From Readers

 Precautions About Using Natural Pesticides For Plants

-Mature, healthy plants can handle a minor pest problem; and with a healthy population of natural predators on your side, nature will eventually take its course.
-If you stick to using a combination of these natural pest control remedies and recipes in your garden, pest management will become easy!
+Mature, healthy plants can handle a minor pest problem.
+And, with a strong population of beneficial predators on your side, nature will eventually take its course.

 Share your organic, natural pest control remedies and recipes in the comments section below.